Comprehensive examination: Doctoral

 In most doctoral programs, students must take a series of written cumulative examinations on the subject of their study in the first year or two of the PhD program.
 These cumulative exams are often given on a pass/fail basis and a graduate student who seeks to continue in the PhD program must pass a minimum number of these cumulative exams.
 After this minimum number of cumulative exams is passed, this degree requirement is considered to be met, and the PhD student no longer takes these exams but continues work on other PhD requirements.
 In some fields, such as history, the student must pass the comprehensive examinations before submitting a dissertation proposal.

 Typically, comprehensive exams consist of either a written or an oral exam, but some programs require both.
 In others, a written exam is taken, and depending on the grade, the student may or may not have to continue with an oral exam.
 In some fields, the level of detailed knowledge required is relatively limited, while in others such as economics the level of detail is similar to a final exam.

-Comprehensive examinations are often based on a reading list agreed upon by the student and his or her committee, which is staffed by the primary supervisor and several advisors, normally professors at the university, but not necessarily in the same faculty.
+Comprehensive examinations are often based on a reading list agreed upon by the student and their committee, which is staffed by the primary supervisor and several advisors, normally professors at the university, but not necessarily in the same faculty.
 They also frequently have a standardized component for all students in the discipline, or may be entirely standardized.
 This reading list may comprise dozens or hundreds of books and other works.

 For some social science and many humanities disciplines, graduate students might not have studied the discipline at the undergraduate level.
 These examinations will be the first set of comprehensive exams, and be based either on graduate coursework or on specific preparatory reading (sometimes up to a year's work in reading).